It takes a Genius to answer: ‘Gravity makes the Apple fall’. And a Fool to ask: ‘Why does Gravity make the apple fall?’

 If my body temperature changes by a measly 6 degrees F, I pass out.
 [I’m still looking for my ‘Consciousness’ in the rest of the range.]

-What defends the ‘Conservation Principles’ of Physics which themselves underived from the laws of Physics, arbiter the entry of new principles into Physics?
+What defends the ‘Conservation Principles’ of Physics [or the classes of Classical Logic] which themselves underived from the laws of Physics [of Logic], arbiter the entry of laws into Physics [into Logic]?